 NerfSentry

-The turret is a $30 foam dart cannon from Amazon with a USB HID interface that was never meant to be programmed by anyone outside the factory.
-On top of it, hot-glued at an angle that took three attempts to get right, sits a Logitech C615 webcam.
+The turret is a foam dart cannon I rescued from the trash with a USB HID interface that was never meant to be programmed by anyone outside the factory.
+On top of it, hot-glued on its haunches, sits a Logitech C615 webcam.
 Together they form a sentry system that tracks movement, follows people across the room, and waits — finger on the trigger — for a human to say “fire.”

 That last part matters.
 The human stays in the loop.
 Everything else is automatic.